libre-informatique/LIBioSymfonyProject/README.md

 ### Download project

-With SSH if you have a GitHub account
+With SSH (if you have a GitHub account) :

 ```
 $ git clone git@github.com:libre-informatique/LISemSymfonyProject.git